How users are identified for users metrics

-The Users metric shows how many users viewed or interacted with your content within a specific date range.
+The Users and Active Users metrics show how many users viewed or interacted with your site/app.

 In order to quickly serve data to your reports, Analytics creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
 (For more information on how this works, read how sampling works.)
 The pre-aggregated data tables are well equipped to handle common reporting requests, including changes to the date range in standard reports.
 For example, when you request a report, Analytics looks up each metric in the pre-aggregated data tables and serves those results to your reports.
 If you adjust the date range from August 1 - August 31 to August 1 - September 1, Analytics looks up each metric in the September 1 pre-aggregated data table and adds the new data to the existing total.

 This works well for most metrics.
 Many metrics, like Pageviews or Screenviews, are simple additive counts over days.
 However, Users is based on more complicated calculations.
 Instead of simply adding (or subtracting) processed data from the pre-aggregated tables, Analytics must recalculate Users for each date range that you select in a report.
 For example, if a user visits a website on August 31 and on September 1, Analytics recognizes this user as a single user over the course of these two days.
 If you change your date range from August 1 - August 31 to August 1 - September 1, Analytics can’t simply add the difference to the value of Users you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
 Instead, the metric has to be calculated on the fly each time you request it in your reports.

 Calculation 1: Pre-calculated data